statikbe/takeoff/README.md

 takeoff
 =======

-A starter kit for an HTML project with sass
+A starter kit for an HTML project with sass, to get started just run:

+    npm install